 - Model self-control.
 When something frustrating happens to you, show self-control, then discuss it with your child.
 “I didn’t want to drop this whole bag of groceries, but it happened, so let’s pick up the apples together and count each one.”

 - Praise your child for using self-control.
-When you see your child using self-control point it out and tell them how proud you are.
-Acknowledge that it is difficult and it means that they are turning into a big girl/boy.
+When you see your child using self-control, point it out and tell them how proud you are.
+Acknowledge that it is difficult, and it means they’re turning into a big girl/boy.

 - Allow playdates.
 Playdates allow children to practice self-control around the unpredictability of other children.
-Talk your child through sharing and turn-taking.
+Talk to your child about sharing and turn-taking.